 NEITHER FISH NOR FOWL

 Normally, one would think that when an electric utility was busy building new transmission lines, it was just as subject to liability for empty-headed negligence as the next guy.
 That would be true for your garden-variety profiteering, money-grubbing commercial enterprise.
-But not necessarily when your Uncle has his fingers in the pie.
+But not necessarily when your Uncle has his fingers in the pie… at least until this past Monday.

 After all, the government is benevolent.
 And efficient.
 And responsive to citizens.
 Look no further than your local DMV.
+Isn’t it sad everything can’t be so well run?
 During his presidential campaign, Franklin Roosevelt claimed the federal government would never part with control of its power resources.
 At least where the Tennessee Valley Authority is concerned, he has been as good as his word.

 The TVA is a utility that is neither fish nor fowl, acting in all respects like a privately-held company engaged in electricity generation and distribution.
 At the same time, it acts like a government agency, wielding powers reserved to the government.